FlorianS4/project_4_django/README.md

 ![Gamecrit post cards mobile view](/docs/readme-images/mobile-blog-cards-view.png)

-- The Site displays the written blogs with a picture, if the user added one, otherwise it picks the default picture.
+The Site displays the written blogs with a picture in smaller cards.
+If the user added an image him-/herself it will be here, otherwise it picks the default picture.
 - The author and the date when the blog post was created is also displayed.
+- The user can click on a card to see the gamecrit post.

 #### Pagination